Saturday, August 05, 2017

 The biggest draw to Harbin is the International Ice & Snow Sculpture Festival held annually in winter.
 For visitors who come during non-winter seasons, they can visit the huge Indoor Ice & Snow Paradise which was opened on 30 June 2016.

-Though provided with warm clothing to enter the "huge freezer", it was still not a comfortable experience for someone who is not used to cold weather.
+Though provided with warm clothing to enter the "huge freezer", it was still not a comfortable experience for someone like me who is not used to cold weather.
 The discomfort was made worst because we did not have gloves to warm our hands.
-We had to come out just over 20 minutes!
+We had to come out after spending just over 20 minutes!